-Chris Strong is President of the Strong Resource Group, a strategic consulting firm which helps not-for-profits, associations, and businesses deepen their understanding of their business & the issues they face.
+Chris Strong is President of Strong Resource Group, a strategic consulting firm which helps not-for-profits, associations, and businesses deepen their understanding of business & the issues they face.
 She volunteers in professional & community organizations, is a board member & incoming VP of Education for the Association of Fundraising Professionals-Northern New England, Co-Chair of this year’s AFP-NNE/Conference of Fundraising Professionals, and a member of the Great Bay Community College Advisory Board.
 She earned an MBA from the U. of Southern California, BA from the U. of Colorado and is a graduate of Leadership Seacoast.

 Gemma Waite French is the Vice President of Marketing at Optima Bank & Trust.
 Previously she served as Vice President of Public Relations & Marketing for the Greater Manchester Chamber of Commerce, and as Director of Public Relations and Marketing for the Daniel Webster Council, Boy Scouts of America.
 She began her career in television news and has worked on-air and behind the scenes at several television stations throughout New England.
 Gemma is a 2010 graduate of Leadership Greater Manchester and a 2014 graduate of Leadership New Hampshire.